dhyuk54/dhyuk54/README.md

 # Hi there 👋, I'm donghyuk!

 ## 👨‍💻 About Me:
-- 🎓 I’m currently learning [DL and ML].
+- 🎓 I’m currently learning DL and ML.
 - 💡 I like to explore new technologies and develop software solutions.

 ## 🛠 Technologies and Tools: